 33°55'29.89" S 18°25'13.19" E

 This was originally the slave lodge founded by Simon van der Stel.
 It was later remodeled by THIBAULT in 1814 to become the Supreme Court.
 The sculptor was Anton ANREITH and the contractor was Herman SCHUTTE.
-In 1926 the Adderley Street facade was cut back 13,4m by Frederick McIntosh GLENNIE, the new facade was apparently a meticulous copy of the THIBAULT one but his beautiful vestibule and a number of rooms, including the library of the old legislative council, disapeared.
+In 1926 the Adderley Street facade was cut back 13,4m by Frederick McIntosh GLENNIE, the new facade was apparently a meticulous copy of the THIBAULT one but his beautiful vestibule and a number of rooms, including the library of the old legislative council, disappeared.
 Further remodeling took place by Magda SAUER to turn it into a Cultural Historical and Africana Museum with very well executed, simple and evocative interiors.
 In 1966 the new museum was opened as the South African Museum : Cultural History but in 1967 was called the South African Cultural History Museum.
-It is now the Iziko Museum - Slave History Exhibit.
+It is now the Iziko Museum Slave Lodge.

 Poster inside lobby: